Dog Wellness Exams

 Many behavior concerns come down to what happens in the home and how the dog's treated, so that would be one.
 We’ll also want to discuss the safety of things in the house, outside of the house, and whether they can get into toxins, foreign bodies, etc.

 Obesity is also another factor that we can consider environmental, as pet owners can quite frankly kill their dogs with what they think is kindness (treats!).
-We can control what they eat, but many times they're begging with what we all know as puppy dog eyes.
+We can control the dog's nutritional intake, but many times they're begging with what we all know as puppy dog eyes.
 Many pet owners overfeed their dogs.
 Essentially, the dog’s home environment can affect their body condition score or if they're overweight or underweight.

 A dog’s coat is another thing that falls under environmental factors.
 It takes a lot of care to do grooming in certain breeds.
 A dog’s hair coat is going to be dependent on how you care for them at home too.